 If you were thinking about setting up a multi-user repository on a network share, think again.
 Read Section 3.1.4, "Accessing a Repository on a Network Share" to find out why we think this is a bad idea.
 Setting up a server is not as hard as it sounds, and will give you better reliability and probably speed too.

-The next sections are a step-by-step guide on how you can set up such a server on a Windows machine.
-Of course you can also set up a server on a Linux machine, but that is beyond the scope of this guide.
-More detailed information on the Subversion server options, and how to choose the best architecture for your situation, can be found in the Subversion book under Server Configuration [http://svnbook.red-bean.com/en/1.5/svn.serverconfig.html].
+More detailed information on the Subversion server options, and how to choose the best architecture for your situation, can be found in the Subversion book under Server Configuration [http://svnbook.red-bean.com/en/1.8/svn.serverconfig.html].